 I think what one of the best things is that Instant Impact get to know you really well and match you with opportunities and jobs that fit your skills as well as your personality.
 I mean everyone’s different at the end of the day, but I feel Instant Impact did a great job working out what my career goals were and in finding a company that fitted me.

-If you're a student or graduate looking for paid internships/graduate positions for exciting roles in cool start-up companies then get in contact with Instant Impact, the internship recruitment agency, to find out more and see if we can help you.
+If you're a student or graduate looking for paid internships/graduate positions for exciting roles in cool start-up companies then get in contact to find out more and see if we can help you.

 Do you know your Buyers from your Brokers?
 Your Front-end Developers from your Business Developers?
 We know the crazy…